harness/developer-hub/docs/platform/git-experience/oauth-integration.md

 * Bitbucket SaaS

 :::info note
-Harness does not support Oauth integration for Azure repos.
+Harness does not support OAuth integration for Azure repos.
+Additionally, please note that we don't support OAuth for On-prem GIT systems.
 :::
 This topic explains how to configure OAuth for GitHub.